AgoraIO-Community/Agora-Unreal-SDK/Agora-Unreal-QuickStart/API_Example/README.md

 ## Run Project *IMPORTANT*

+ ### Create an Account and Obtain an App ID *IMPORTANT*

+To build and run the sample application, first obtain an app ID:

+1) Create a developer account at agora.io(https://console.agora.io/projects?isTrusted=true).
+Once you finish the sign-up process, you are redirected to the dashboard.
+2) Navigate in the dashboard tree on the left to "Project Management".
+3) Copy the app ID that you obtain from the dashboard into a text.

 ### Download and copy Agora Unreal SDK.

 Agora Unreal SDK is an independent unreal plug-in module.